Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Europe's unicorn factory vs its own privacy regulator

-Sweden produces more tech unicorns per capita than any country outside the United States. more tech unicorns per capita than anywhere outside Silicon Valley from a country of 10 million.
+Sweden produces more tech unicorns per capita than any country outside the United States, from a country of 10 million.
 Stockholm has the highest concentration of billion-dollar startups of any city outside Silicon Valley.
 Spotify, Klarna, King, Mojang, Skype.
 Sweden's R&D spending is 3.57% of GDP, the highest in Europe.
+In other words, the most research-intensive economy on the continent.

 And 99.9% of Swedish adults use BankID, the national digital identity system.
 7.6 billion authentications in 2024.
 Swedes voluntarily identify themselves online 240 times per second.
-This is a population that lives digitally.
+That means a population completely at ease online.
+This is a country that lives digitally.

 That digital sophistication is precisely why cookie-based analytics fail here.
-These are not passive internet users. most Swedes say GDPR made no meaningful difference to their sense of security online.
-Only 16% have ever exercised their GDPR rights.
+These aren't passive internet users.
+Only 16% have ever exercised their GDPR rights, and most say GDPR made little difference to how safe they feel online.
 They're not looking at cookie banners and thinking about regulation.
 They're looking at them and thinking: I don't want to be tracked.

 Key insight